Underwater ice hockey: Rink

-Air Holes
+Air holes

-"Safety precautions are a big part of underwater hockey.
-Before each game starts, one of the rescue divers uses a chainsaw to cut holes in the rink so the players can get in and can get out".
-"Because divers can easily get disoriented during a game, in case one of them is too exhausted to reach the hole, or can’t find it, four divers equipped with oxygen tanks supervise every match".
-Several large holes, 2 x 1 meters, are cut in the ice next to the rink so that players could easily rise to the surface for air.
-"Each hole marked with a big national flag to avoid confusion" (deeperblue).
+Safety precautions are a big part of underwater hockey.
+Before each game starts, one of the rescue divers uses a chainsaw to cut holes in the rink so the players can get in and get out.
+Because divers can easily get disoriented during a game, in case one of them is too exhausted to reach the hole or can’t find it, four divers equipped with oxygen tanks supervise every match.
+Several large holes, 2 x 1 meters, are cut in the ice next to the rink so that players can easily rise to the surface for air.
+Each hole is marked with a big national flag to avoid confusion.
 The holes are located perpendicular to the nets (on the long side of the rink where a bench would be located in any sport), where players in hockey would typically sub in and out.
 The holes are large enough to fit the divers and support divers who could quickly dive in and get to anybody who needs help.
 Some rinks even have holes in the ice located within the nets in case a diver is not able to swim over to the side of the rink.

-"The players should have good breath-holding skills" (Topendsports).
+The players should have good breath-holding skills.
 Players typically stay underwater for 30–60 seconds before swapping with a teammate, much like they do in hockey when switching from offense to defense.
-With each breath of a player is to swap with a teammate.
-Players do not typically come up for air then go back down.
+With each breath, a player swaps with a teammate.
+Players do not typically come up for air, then go back down.
 Instead, they swap with their teammate every 30 to 60 seconds to allow them to recover.
 Both teams will generally swap players at the same time in order to keep the game competitive.
 A well-trained team would know when their teammate needs to switch out.
-"Determining the optimum stick – switching interval is quite tricky.
-A shorter interval assures the player enough air for a power play, on the one hand, but on the other hand it increases the time during which both players are under ice, since the stick shift is done during play and in extreme cases, far away from the breathing hole" (deeperblue).
+Determining the optimum stick-switching interval is quite tricky.
+A shorter interval assures the player enough air for a power play, on the one hand, but on the other hand, it increases the time during which both players are under ice, since the stick shift is done during play and, in extreme cases, far away from the breathing hole.

 They are not allowed to play with any kind of breathing apparatus during competitive play.
 However, some practice with scuba tanks.
-Majority of the players, who are called apnea divers, freedive often and have prepared accordingly.
+The majority of the players, who are called apnea divers, freedive often and have prepared accordingly.